-So that's all there is to adding a description with my naming formula.
+So that's all there is to add a description with my naming formula.
 That wasn't that hard – was it?

-In part 3, the last part of this series, I'll show you how to end your filename with a handy technique that will enable you to simply glance at it and know exactly what scanner settings you used to scan in that photo.
+In Part 3, the last part of this series, I'll show you how to end your filename with a handy technique enabling you to simply glance at it and know exactly what scanner settings you used to scan in that photo.
 Very helpful!
 Skeptics… you might be surprised.